andybalholm/redwood/starlark.md

 - `body`: The response’s body content, as a string.
 Assigning to body replaces the response’s content.
 If the body is larger than `max-content-scan-size`, `body` will be `None`.

+- `html`: A `SoupNode` containing the parsed HTML content of the response, or `None` if the content is not HTML or the content is larger than `max-content-scan-size`.

 - `header`: a dictionary containing the response’s HTTP headers.

 - `acls`: a set containing the ACL tags that have been assigned to the response.